-No matter what I’m working on, whether it be a short story or a post for this website, I always have an outline.
-I write all of my ideas down on paper, and if I can, I try to have them in some sort of sensible, easy to read order.
+No matter what I’m working on, whether it be a short story or a post on this website, I always have an outline.
+I write all of my ideas down on paper, and if I can, I try to have them in some sort of sensible, easy to read structure.

 With fiction writing, I like to know what kicks the story off.
 I like to have the whole of the beginning figured out before I move on and then its the same with the middle and the end.
 I feel the same way about the actual writing process too.

 When I get going, I take out my outline and keep it in sight while I begin to write, starting with the first scene and writing through each one in sequence until I have finally completed a first draft.

 However, recently I have been trying to step out of my comfort zone just a little bit, by writing my scenes out of order.

 I’ve tried this a few times before, but the force of habit has always made me revert to my old ways, which sounds like an excuse for giving up, and maybe it is, but it is hard to break a habit, especially when it’s a one that works for you.

 As usual, this time around has been difficult, though I must say I am beginning to see what all the fuss is about.

 Writing scenes out of order is helping me to remain on track.
 By starting with those scenes that I can not wait to write, the ones that I have thoroughly envisioned in my mind and am almost compelled to write, I have found that I can be a lot more productive.